A drop of

 JavaScript.

-A strict subset of ECMAScript 2027+ECMAScript is the language specified by ECMA-262.
-GocciaScript implements a strict subset of that standard, plus selected TC39 proposals., implemented from scratch — with a sandbox-first runtime designed for tinkerers, embedding and AI agents.
+A sandbox-first ECMAScript 2027+ECMAScript is the language specified by ECMA-262.
+GocciaScript uses modern recommended defaults while tracking conformance with generated test262 reports.runtime implemented from scratch for tinkerers, embedding and AI agents.

 Modern JavaScript, without the quirks.#